friemen/examine/README.md

 **Concrete constraints**:

-* required -- Value must not be nil
+* required -- Value must not be blank
 * has-items -- Collection is not empty
 * is-string -- Value is a string
 * is-number -- Value is a number